What is VM Backup and Replication in VMware?

 VM backup and replication are essential parts of a data protection plan.
 At the first look, they seem similar and interchangeable, and this is partly true.
 VM backup and replication pursue different goals, so you need to think of them both when setting up a data protection plan and understand the difference between them.

 Fundamentally, both backup and replication are necessary to keep a source virtual machine’s data so you can restore it on demand.
-However, VM backup and replication have different objectives.
+However, virtual machine replication virtual machine replication and backup have different objectives.
 VM backups are intended to store your data for as long as deemed necessary, so you can go back in time and restore what was lost, while VM replicas (the result of replication) are intended to restore the VMs as soon as possible, hence the differences in the technologies used to proceed with both.

-Let’s look at both VM backup and VM replication in more detail.
+Let’s look at both VM backup and VM replication differences in more detail.

 As the main objective of backups is long-term data storage, various data reduction techniques are used by backup software to reduce the backup size and fit the data into the smallest amount of disk space possible.
 This includes skipping unnecessary swap data, data compression, and data deduplication (which removes the duplicate blocks of data and replaces them with references to the existing ones).